How do I set up automatic dividend reinvestment?

 - The equity is ineligible for dividend reinvestment.

 - The market is closed, in which case your dividend will be reinvested on the next trading day.

 - You enrolled in our dividend reinvestment program after your investment’s record date.
-Your first dividend received from your investment will be automatically added to your Portfolio Cash.
-All subsequent dividends will be automatically reinvested.

 Related questions View all Invest